 HEPA filters were first engineered in the 1940s for the infamous Manhattan Project.
 The goal of the filters was to contain airborne radioactive contaminants from spreading during the top-secret government project.
 HEPA filters were introduced commercially about a decade later as regular consumers were attracted to them because they could eliminate viruses, bacteria, airborne fungi, smoke particles, pet dander, pollen, human hair, and dust.
 Word quickly spread about how effective HEPA filters were and they immediately became popular.

-HEPA Vacuums Are Trusted In Life And Death Scenarios
+HEPA Vacuums the Best for Life And Death Scenarios

 Sirena Uses Water Filter and HEPA Filter For Maximum Cleaning Power

-The Sirena vacuum cleaner uses two of the most powerful cleaning forces available on the market to provide the most efficient and safe results possible.
-The primary filter of every Sirena vacuum is a water basin, which captures particles from your air and surfaces and holds them in an easy to clean water compartment.
+The Sirena vacuum cleaner uses two of the most powerful cleaning forces available on the market.
+It provides the most efficient and safe results possible.
+The primary filter of every Sirena vacuum is a water basin.
+It captures particles from your air and surfaces and holds them in an easy to clean water compartment.
 The Sirena vacuum also uses a HEPA backup filter that ensures particles that were missed by the water basin are not able to escape back into the air.
 This washable HEPA filter is like the last line of defense from the most aggressive pollutants and dirt in your air space.